MBA微课程:Chapter 1 Introduction to the Marketing Kotler on Marketing

 The new economy, in contrast, is based on the digital revolution and the management of information.
 Information has a number of attributes.
 It can be infinitely differentiated, customized, and personalized.
 It can be dispatched to a great number of people who are on a network and it can reach them with great speed.
 To the extent that the information is public and accessible, people will be better informed and able to make better choices.

-Ⅰ Defining Marketing for the twenty-first century
+Ⅰ Defining Marketing for the twenty-first century1.
+The new economy

 The digital revolution has placed a whole neb' set of capabilities in the hands of consumers and businesses.
 Consider what consumers have today that they didn’t have yesterday: